NJ Transit reports delays after passing train injures pedestrian in Linden

-LINDEN, New Jersey (WABC) -- NJ Transit reported delays on the Northeast Corridor and North Jersey Coast lines after a train apparently injured a person standing near the tracks.
+LINDEN, New Jersey (WABC) -- NJ Transit reported delays on the Northeast Corridor and North Jersey Coast Line after a train apparently injured a person standing near the tracks.

 It happened before 6 a.m.
 Friday in Linden, Union County.